iasx/theory/Types.md

 ### Value
 > *entity, object, instance (if of specific type or class)*
-- ***Generalization of Exsistance/Singularity***
+- ***Generalization of Existence/Singularity***
-- Something that exsists and is treated as a separate entity.
+- Something that exists and is treated as a separate entity.

 ### Symbol